Hidden Dragon

 For phoneme drill volume and progress tracking: ELSA is the strongest dedicated pronunciation trainer.
 Use it if you want a large library of structured exercises and a dashboard showing your specific sounds improving over time.

 For conversation practice: Cambly for on-demand, italki for structured teacher-led sessions.
-Hidden Dragon's Scenarios for AI-driven practice that is available any time at a fixed monthly cost.
+Hidden Dragon's Scenarios for AI-driven practice available any time at a fixed monthly cost.

 For grammar corrections on writing: Hidden Dragon's Homework is the only tool on this list that addresses this.